 – The key resources are Sight, Power and Speed and of course location or territory.
 I was watching a BBC documentary recently which explained how the design of the wing is ideal for riding thermals.
 Using awesome skills, the eagle is a brilliant example of efficient use of energy.

 So the strategy is clear.
-This is without spending time on elaborate vision statements.
+This is without spending time on elaborate vision or value statements.
 I also don’t think it matters whether this strategy is conscious, evolving or driven by natural instinct but one can definitely associate this image with the art of learning, skill acquisition and risk management.

 The question is whether a business strategy can be illustrated or stated as simply as the Eagle.
 Yes according to this fascinating post about Amazon.